ildomm/cceab/README.md

    - `77777777-7777-7777-7777-777777777777`
    - `88888888-8888-8888-8888-888888888888`
    - `99999999-9999-9999-9999-999999999999`
-3. The API Handler will be available at `http://localhost:8080`
-4. The Game Results validator will be running in the background.
+2. The Game Results Validator will run as a background process.
-5. The Game Results API endpoint can be reached at `http://localhost:8000/api/v1/users/11111111-1111-1111-1111-111111111111/game_results`
-6. To send a post request to the API endpoint, you can use the following curl command:
+3. Send a POST request to the API endpoint, using the following command:
    ```bash
    curl -X POST http://localhost:8000/api/v1/users/11111111-1111-1111-1111-111111111111/game_results -H 'Content-Type: application/json' -H "Source-Type: game" -d "{\"state\": \"win\", \"amount\": \"10.15\", \"transactionId\": \"12\"}"
    ```

 ## Testing

-### Local tests:
+### Local Tests
-#### Unit tests:
+#### Unit Tests
-Unit tests are all written with the standard go testing library.
+Unit tests are implemented using the standard Go testing library.
-- Type `make unit-test` to run them.
+- Execute `make unit-test` to run the tests.

-#### Tests coverage:
+#### Test Coverage
-- Type `make coverage-report` to generate an HTML report with the tests coverage.
+- Execute `make coverage-report` to generate an HTML report of the test coverage.
-- Type `make coverage-total` to check the total tests coverage.
+- Execute `make coverage-total` to view the total test coverage.

-## Future improvements
+## Future Improvements
-- Use Store procedures to calculate the balance.
+- Implement stored procedures to calculate account balances.
-- Allow the Validator to be configurable for pause interval and total of games to validate.
+- Allow configuration of the Validator for pause intervals and the number of games to validate.
-- (pending)
+- Additional enhancements are pending.

-## Missing features
+## Missing Features
-- 90% tests code coverage.
+- Achieving 90% test code coverage.

 ## Considerations
-- The mention of 'balance should be corrected..' in the requirements, obligates the system to change the balance twice, which represents a risk.
+- The requirement to "correct the balance" necessitates updating the balance twice, introducing a risk.
-- We could avoid updating the balance twice if changing the design slightly.
+- This risk can be mitigated by adjusting the design.